-In the game, you meditate daily and the world around you starts to change as you meditate.
-The landscape turns from a barren wilderness to a beautiful picturesque scene, which is just like when you meditate and you start to notice how beautiful the world is.
+In the game, you meditate daily.
+As you meditate, the world around you changes.
+The landscape turns from a barren wilderness to a beautiful picturesque scene.

-There’s a story too, which you discover by talking to the fox character.
+There’s a story too, which you discover by talking to a fox.
 The story was actually written by a BAFTA-nominated filmmaker and is really engrossing.

 The above are some of the best meditation games and apps.
 But there are tons more fun titles you might like to try too.